awslabs/aws-athena-query-federation/README.md

 1. Navigate to [Servless Application Repository](https://console.aws.amazon.com/serverlessrepo/home#/available-applications) and search for "athena-federation".
 Be sure to check the box to show entries that require custom IAM roles.
 1. Look for entries published by the "Amazon Athena Federation" author.
 1. Deploy the application
+1. To use Federated Queries, upgrade your engine version to Athena V2 in your workgroup settings.
+Check documentation here for more details: https://docs.aws.amazon.com/athena/latest/ug/engine-versions.html.
 1. Run a query "show databases in \`lambda:<func_name>\`" where <func_name> is the name of the Lambda function you deployed in the previous steps.

 For more information please consult: